Build a to-do list app with Vue.js and Laravel

 php artisan make:model Task -mc

-The above command will generate the Task model as well as its migration and its controller TaskController.php
+The above command will generate the Task model as well as its migration and its controller TaskController.php for us.

-file and paste this:
+Open your Task.php file and paste this:

 //realtime_todo/app/Task.php